flows-network/dropbox-connector-shuttle/OUTBOUND.md

 # Outbound

-Acting as outbound, the Connector should provide an API (usually is [/post](#post)) for transferring flow data coming from WasmHaiku to the application.
+Acting as outbound, the Connector provides an API, which is usually  [/post](#post), for transferring flow data coming from
+WasmHaiku to the application.

-After authorization, WasmHaiku will get the list of items in the routes (here is `action` route and WasmHaiku will call [/actions](#actions)) to be used for the outbound, which indicates the outbound parameters (eg. outbound target channel, outbound message type etc.).
+After authorization, WasmHaiku will get the list of items in the routes, which is `action` route here, and WasmHaiku will call [/actions](#actions) to be used for the outbound, which specifies the outbound parameters (eg. outbound target channel, outbound message type etc.).

-When the flow function executes successfully, WasmHaiku will send a request to [/post](#post), and then [/post](#post) transform the data and send it to the final application.
+When the flow function executes successfully, WasmHaiku will send a request to [/post](#post), and then [/post](#post) transform the data and send it to the application.

 ## /actions

 Dropbox outbound has only one route `action` and it has only one item `To upload a file`.
 When the user sets up the outbound and selects the `action`, WasmHaiku uses the `POST` method to send a request to [/actions](#actions) with [WasmHaiku request parameters](./API-REFERENCE.md#wasmhaiku-request-parameters) in JSON format, but here we omit these parameters.

-After receiving the request, we need return a [list](./API-REFERENCE.md#route-item-list) of `action`'s routing items.
+After receiving the request, we need to return a [list](./API-REFERENCE.md#route-item-list) of `action`'s routing items.
 Axum implementation is as follows:

 ```rust
 async fn actions() -> impl IntoResponse {